rouskinlab/dreem/docs/source/dreem/formats/output.rst

 DREEM outputs one file per sample.
 The file is a JSON file with the following structure.
-See :ref:`aggregate_counting_mutations` for an explicit description of the cluster-level attributes.
+See :ref:`aggregate_key_algos` for an explicit description of the cluster-level attributes.

 .. note::